-Method Select SCP or FTP.
+Method Select SCP, FTP, AWS S3 or Azure Storage.
 SCP is the default method.
 SCP is a file transfer utility similar to FTP.
 SCP encrypts all data during transfer.
 When the data reaches its destination, it is rendered in its original format.
-SCP is included in most SSH Archive Cobedul distributions and is available on all major operating system platforms.
-Archive Schedul Archive events log Schedule archiving for the Events log.
-The archive file has the following format: PulseSecureEventsLog-[clustername standalone]-[nodename hostname]-[date]-[time] For example, an archive file for a cluster named Gen has a filename similar to the following: PulseSecureEventsLog-Gen-node1-Root-20090109-1545.gz.
+SCP is included in most SSH distributions and is available on all major operating system platforms.
+AWS S3: Push backup configurations and archived logs to Amazon AWS S3 bucket.
+For more details, refer to Pulse Connect Secure Virtual Appliance on Amazon AWS Cloud Deployment Guide.
+Azure Storage: Push backup configurations and archived logs to Microsoft Azure storage.
+For more details, refer to Pulse Connect Secure Virtual Appliance on Microsoft Azure Cloud Deployment Guide.
+Archive Schedule e Archive events Schedule archiving for the Events log.
+The archive file has the following format: log PulseSecureEventsLog-[clustername standalone]-[nodename hostname]-[date]-[time] For example, an archive file for a cluster named Gen has a filename similar to the following: PulseSecureEventsLog-Gen-node1-Root-20090109-1545.gz.
 The archiving schedule configuration includes the following options: Use this filter-Select a log format filter.
 Day of week-Select the days of the week on which to run the archiving job. • Every hour or a Specified Time.
 Every hour option runs a job every hour on the hour for the selected days.
 The specified time option runs a job once on the selected days.
 Clear log after archiving.
 Select this option to clear the local log file after the archiving job is successfully completed.
 If an archive job fails, the log files are not deleted.
-Archive user Schedule archiving for the User Access log.
-The archive file has the following format: access log PulseSecureAccessLog-[clustername standalone]- [nodename hostname]-[date]-[time] The archiving schedule configuration includes the same options as those described for the Events log.
+Archive user access log Schedule archiving for the User Access log.
+The archive file has the following format: 200000 log PulseSecureAccessLog-[clustername standalone]- [nodename hostname]-[date]-[time] The archiving schedule configuration includes the same options as those described for the Events log.
 Archive admin Schedule archiving for the Admin Access log.
 The archive file has the following format: access log PulseSecureAdminLog-[clustername standalone]- [nodename hostname]-[date]-[time] The archiving schedule configuration includes the same options as those described for the Events log.
 Archive sensors Schedule archiving for the Sensors log.
 The archive file has the following format: log PulseSecureSensorsLog-[clustername standalone]- [nodename hostname]-[date]-[time] The archiving schedule configuration includes the same options as those described for the Events log.
 Archive system configuration Schedule archiving for the system configuration binary file (system.cfg).
 The archive file has the following format: PulseSecureConf-[clustername standalone]- [nodename hostname]-[date]-[time] The archiving schedule configuration includes the same day, time, and password-protection options as those described for the Events log.
 Archive user accounts Schedule archiving for user account configuration binary file (user.cfg).
 The archive file has the following format: PulseSecureUserAccounts-[clustername standalone]- [nodename hostname]-[date]-[time] The archiving schedule configuration includes the same day, time, and password-protection options as those described for the Events log.

-Archive XML Schedule archiving for the XML configuration files. configuration The archiving schedule configuration includes the same day and time options as those described for the Events log.
-Archive debug Enable archiving for collected debug logs. log You cannot specify a day and time for archiving debug logs.
+Archive XML configuration Schedule archiving for the XML configuration files. comgaration The archiving schedule configuration includes the same day and time options as those described for the Events log.
+Archive debug Enable archiving for collected debug logs.
+9 You cannot specify a day and time for archiving debug logs.
 If you select this option, debug logs are archived periodically and cleared if the Clear log after archiving option is selected.
 Archive periodic snapshots Enable archiving for snapshots.
 You cannot specify a day and time for archiving periodic snapshots.
 If you select this option, snapshots are archived periodically.